albertllousas/functional-domain-driven-design/README.md

 As a developer, I've been working almost all my career in JS and java, imperative OOP and layered architectures, through different companies and variety of domains.

-Some years ago a decided to open my mind, I learned functional programming with Scala, at least I tried, my head almost exploded.
+Some years ago I decided to open my mind, I learned functional programming with Scala, at least I tried, my head almost exploded.
-I also tried different programming languages, such as ruby, elixir, typescript or even ocaml, till finally in I fell in love with kotlin .
+I also tried different programming languages, such as ruby, elixir, typescript or even ocaml, till finally I fell in love with kotlin .

 One day I realised that I didn't know what the S of Solid really meant, so it led me to understand dependency-inversion and